MapReduce LoRA: Advancing the Pareto Front in Multi-Preference Optimization for Generative Models: Experiments

 \textbf{Reward-aware token embedding (RaTE).} Tables~\ref{tab:t2i_quan_id_ood} and \ref{tab:rate_performance} report RaTE performance on GenEval~\cite{GenEval_NeurIPS'23}, PickScore~\cite{PickScore_NeurIPS'23}, and OCR~\cite{paddleocr_arxiv'25} using SD 3.5 M~\cite{sd35m_hf}.
 At inference, RaTE appends a trained control token to the end of the prompt based on the specified preference.
 RaTE enables per-reward control and jointly improves multiple rewards.
 In Table~\ref{tab:t2i_quan_id_ood}, token gains are orthogonal to transformer tuning: RaTE adds 4.20\%, 1.03\%, and 2.17\% on GenEval~\cite{GenEval_NeurIPS'23}, PickScore~\cite{PickScore_NeurIPS'23}, and OCR~\cite{paddleocr_arxiv'25}, respectively.
 In Table~\ref{tab:rate_performance}, when using all three tokens, the first appended token accounts for most of the gain.
-Token control is effective on Stable Diffusion~\cite{sd35m_hf, ti_iclr'23}, which uses explicit cross-attention for text conditioning.
+RaTE enables lightweight, composable inference-time control and costs only 0.1579× of MapReduce LoRA to train.
+Token control is effective on Stable Diffusion~\cite{sd35m_hf, ti_iclr'23, CAT_NeurIPS24}, which uses explicit cross-attention for text conditioning.
 In contrast, FLUX.1-dev~\cite{flux24} performs joint text–image sequence modeling, causing a modified token embedding to perturb both text and image tokens across layers, which makes reward-specific token control substantially less stable.
 We leave this for future exploration.